 Dr. James Dunning, PhD, DPT, MSc, Dip.
-Osteopractic, MMACP (UK), FAAOMPT is the founder of Spinal Manipulation Institute, Dry Needling Institute, and the American Academy of Manipulative Therapy.
+Osteopractic, FAAOMPT is the President of Spinal Manipulation Institute, Dry Needling Institute, and the American Academy of Manipulative Therapy.
 He is the Director of the APTA-accredited AAMT Fellowship in Orthopaedic Manual Physical Therapy and the Owner of Montgomery Osteopractic Physiotherapy & Acupuncture Clinic.
 Dr. Dunning specializes in spinal manipulation, Western acupuncture, dry needling and differential diagnosis for a variety of neuromusculoskeletal conditions.

 Dr. Dunning is an Osteopractic Physical Therapist, Fellow of the American Academy of Orthopaedic Manual Physical Therapists, Member of the Manipulation Association of Chartered Physiotherapists (England), and Member of the Acupuncture Association of Chartered Physiotherapists (England).
 Dr. Dunning has a special interest in the use of acupuncture and/or spinal manipulation for the treatment of cervicogenic headaches, whiplash associated disorders of the cervicothoracic region, knee osteoarthritis, plantar fasciitis, post-partum pelvic pain, sacroiliac joint dysfunctions, lumbar zygapophyseal joint dysfunctions, craniofacial pain and neuromyofascial pain syndromes.